 The summer of 2016 he made the music video “trippin’ honky” to appeal to the rap audience and offered the rights to Snoop’s foundation in return for a tweet.
 Likewise through “handlers” at their PR companies who likewise probably never forwarded the material, Valentine offered Taylor Swift and Lady Gaga to sing the female part of his already recorded and mixed duet “hide n’ seek” since the provisions of Valentine’s constitution are in total concert with their mission statements and those of their pet causes and foundations.

-In 2017 and the first half of 2018, Valentine created the branding, marketing, websites and social media for his constitution, his presidential run in 2020, his constitution book, his political music videos and songs, his commercial songs, his movies, and produced a lyrics book, LYRICS by Valentine, and a poetry book, POETRY by Valentine, and 30 of his screenplays as eBooks.
+From 2017 to 2019, Valentine created the branding, marketing, websites and social media for his constitution, his presidential run in 2020, his constitution book, his political music videos and songs, his commercial songs and videos, his movies, his lyrics book, his poetry book, and 2 of his 30 screenplays as eBooks.

 Valentine is an independent candidate for President in 2020 since implementation of the provisions of a ratified constitution will fall to the executive branch, and he’s most qualified to do so.